SECURITIES AND EXCHANGE COMMISSION

 Due Diligence/RCOI Next Steps

-For 2019, ORBCOMM will continue to improve and refine the due diligence we conduct in order to identify and mitigate any risk that the Conflict Minerals in our In-Scope Products could benefit armed groups in the Covered Countries:
+For 2020, ORBCOMM will continue to improve and refine the due diligence we conduct in order to identify and mitigate any risk that the Conflict Minerals in our In-Scope Products could benefit armed groups in the Covered Countries.
+Among other things, we will:

 Continue to engage with our suppliers and contract manufacturers to enhance our yearly survey responses;